dph01/dph01.ruhoh.com/pages/diy-lift-crud-an-alternative-to-crudify.md

 I have added in a simple validation rule to help test our handling of form submission failures later.

 ## HTML
-The HTML pages for manipulating each entity are derived from five Lift templates:
+The HTML pages for manipulating entities are derived from five Lift templates.
 For our Event entity they are:

  * createevent.html